dnzng/vue-element-dialog/README.md

 ### slots

-There are three ways to be chosen from.
+There are three ways of defining slots to be chosen from.

 1. Directly passes your component, which will be shown in the default slot. e.g.